fab4m-forms/fab4m/fab4m.org/blog/2022-12-16-fab4m-and-laravel.md

 This is the first part in a blog series about how you can use fab4m together with different backend frameworks.

-At my current workplace ([Leanlab.co](https://leanlab.co/)) we use Laravel as our web framework and we are veryhappy with it.
+At my workplace ([Leanlab.co](https://leanlab.co/)) we use Laravel as our web framework and we are veryhappy with it.
 That's why it's only natural to start there!

 In this blog post we are going to set up a laravel installation with [Laravel